Native Americans in film: Prominent Native American actors

-Dark Cloud, also known as Elijah Tahamont, was an Algonquin chief born in St. Francis Indian Village, Quebec, Canada who lived from 1861–1918.
+Dark Cloud, also known as Elijah Tahamont, was an Algonquin chief born in St. Francis Indian Village, Quebec, Canada who lived from 1861 to 1918.
 He starred in films such as What Am I Bid?
 (1919), The Woman Untamed (1920), The Birth of a Nation (1915), and The Dishonoured Metal (1914).

 Red Wing was born in 1884 to a Winnebago mother and French Canadian/Sauk father on the Winnebago Reservation in Nebraska.
 Early in her career, she starred in many small film roles.
 She was best known for starring in one of Hollywood's first feature Westerns, The Squaw Man (1914).
 She was married to James Young Deer, another indigenous actor and director.

 Edwin Carewe, also known as Jay John Fox, was born in Gainesville, Texas, in 1883 to a white father and Chickasaw mother.
 An actor early in his career, Carewe started directing Hollywood films in 1914 during the silent era.
 Some of his films include Ramona (1928), Evangeline (1929), Resurrection (1927), and Joanna (1925).

-Luther Standing Bear, also known as Ota K'Te (Plenty Kill), was born on the Pine Ridge Reservation in South Dakota and lived from 1868–1939.
+Luther Standing Bear, also known as Ota K'Te (Plenty Kill), was born on the Pine Ridge Reservation in South Dakota and lived from 1868 to 1939.
 He is an Oglala Lakota writer and actor who started acting in 1912.
 Some of his filmography includes White Oak (1921), Cyclone of the Saddle (1935), and Union Pacific (1939).

+Born in 1879, vaudeville performer Will Rogers to mixed-race Cherokee parents in Oolagah, Indian Territory (now modern Oklahoma).
+Rogers made his film debut in the year 1918 with Laughing Bill Hyde.
+He starred in numerous silent films, made the transition to talkies, began producing his own films, and went on to become the highest paid entertainer in Hollywood.

 James Young Deer was born James Young Johnson in Washington D.C. in 1876.
 He hails from the Nanticoke people of Delaware, and worked both as a director and actor.
 Some of his films include The Stranger (1920), The Great Secret (1917), and Lieutenant Daring RN and the Water Rats (1924).
-From 1911–1914, James Young Deer was Head of Production/general manager for the Pathé Frères West Coast Studio located in Edendale, California.
+From 1911 to 1914, James Young Deer was Head of Production/general manager for the Pathé Frères West Coast Studio located in Edendale, California.
 He was married to Native American actress Red Wing and died in 1946.